-Music education students have opportunities to learn in classes, participate in practicum and student teaching in area schools and with the local home school community.
-Our students are part of a community of future music educators on campus and part of the National Association for Music Education at the state level.
+Music education students have opportunities to learn in classes, and to participate in practicums and student teaching in both area schools and with the local home school community.
+Our students are part of a community of future music educators on campus and part of the National Association for Music Education (NAfME) at the state level.
 They can participate in our vibrant Summer Studies in Music Education program with internationally known instructors.

 - Among the classes in the 77-hour major are: